-Mechanical Engineering is the second oldest of the engineering professions and has the second largest enrollment of students in the United States.
-Mechanical engineering is a broad field which includes many areas of study such as refrigeration, air conditioning, energy conversion, nuclear engineering, biomedical engineering, transportation equipment engineering and industrial engineering.
-Mechanical engineers are employed in the design, operations, sales, energy conservation, research, and management.
+Mechanical engineering is the second oldest of the engineering professions and has the largest enrollment of students in the United States.
+Mechanical engineering is a very broad field which includes many areas of study such as refrigeration, air conditioning, energy conversion, nuclear engineering, biomedical engineering, transportation equipment engineering and industrial engineering.
+Mechanical engineers are employed in design, operations, sales, energy conservation, research, and management.
 A mechanical engineering education is an excellent background for a career in the military, government, business, or other professions such as law and medicine.